How to Secure Apache with Let’s Encrypt on Debian 12, 11, or 10

 Certbot will initiate an interactive session.
 Below is a walkthrough of the prompts you may encounter:

 • Enter email address (used for urgent renewal and security notices): Provide your email address.
-Let’s Encrypt will use this for communication regarding your certificates.
+Let’s Encrypt will use this to communicate about your certificates.

 • Agree to the Let’s Encrypt terms of service: You will be asked to agree to the terms of service.
 Input A to agree.